 But you can, at least, perform a general analysis and get an overview of what triggers interest in that particular emoji.

-So what do exactly people need when searching for the graphic representation online?
+So, what exactly do people need when searching for graphic representation online?

 Are they looking to copy and paste a code for the "call me" emoji, or are they more interested in getting the shaka hand sign?

 SurferToday ran three different statistical tests in Google Trends, Ubersuggest, and Ahrefs.

 In Google Trends, and at a worldwide level, the number of searches for the keywords "call me emoji" and "shaka emoji" are similar, with the "hang loose emoji" slightly behind.

 In Ubersuggest and the United States, "shaka emoji" and "hang loose emoji" are tied with three times more online searches than "call me emoji."

 In Ahrefs, and also in the United States, the "shaka emoji" and "hang loose emoji" are on top of the searches with nearly three times more hits than the "call me emoji."

 In conclusion, the "shaka emoji" appears to be the most popular search made for the iconic image released in 2016.